astridlyre/full-stack-open/part5/bloglist-ui/README.md

 #### 5.17 - 5.22

 Configured cypress for the project.
 Made a test to check the login form is displayed.
 Made tests for logging in, testing both successful and unsuccessful log in attempts.
 Made a test which checks that a logged in user can create a new entry.
 Made a test which checks that a user can like a blog entry.
 Made a test that the user who created the blog can delete it.
 Made a test which checks that blogs can be filtered by likes and they are in the correct order.

+#### 6

+Updated app to use Redux for storing state of user and blog entries.